nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2501](https://jira.nuxeo.com/browse/NXDRIVE-2501)

+### Fixed a Database Corruption on GNU/Linux

+A database corruption issue on GNU/Linux that was causing Drive to not detect anymore registered accounts has been fixed.

+**No data has been impacted or lost**, the issue only concerned the store where the data’s address are saved.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2524](https://jira.nuxeo.com/browse/NXDRIVE-2524)

 ### Capability to Edit Custom Xpath

 A regression introduced in 4.5.1 where it was no more possible to use the Direct Edit feature on a custom xpath has been fixed.